 Mel McNea, MHA, chief executive officer at Great Plains Health, is leading the system through a unprecedented period of growth, quality improvement and expansion.

-His genuine leadership and passion for healthcare excellence has brought many successful strategic initiatives to fruition, including the addition of a heart and vascular program, a new patient tower, the development of the Great Plains Physician Network, a spine surgery center and the first mobile CT program in western Nebraska.
+His genuine leadership and passion for healthcare excellence has brought many successful strategic initiatives to fruition, including the addition of a heart and vascular program, a new patient tower, the development of the Great Plains Physician Network, a spine surgery center, a wound healing center and the first mobile CT program in western Nebraska.
 Throughout his 30-plus years with the organization, McNea has implemented countless programs and processes that have improved patient, physician and employee engagement at Great Plains Health.

 McNea joined Great Plains Health in 1987 as the director of diagnostic imaging, leading that department through tremendous growth in volume and changes in technology and process improvement.
 He was selected for the prestigious Caring Kind award from the Nebraska Hospital Association in 1998.
 In 2004, he was promoted to vice president of operations and in December of 2014, Mel was appointed by the Board of Directors to serve as CEO.

 Prior to his tenure at Great Plains Health, McNea was the director of radiology at St. Anthony's Hospital in O'Neil, Nebraska, and at St. Andrew's Hospital in Bottineau, North Dakota.
 McNea is active on the boards of the Nebraska Hosptial Association, North Platte Area Chamber & Development and Educational Service Unit 16.

 McNea holds a master's degree in healthcare administration from the University of Phoenix and a bachelor's in biology and secondary education from Valley City State College in Valley City, North Dakota